microsoft/fluentui-blazor/examples/FluentUI.Demo.Shared/wwwroot/examples/Stack.razor.cs.txt

 }

 /// <summary>
-/// Determines the vertical alignment of the content within the <see cref="FluentStackPanel"/>.
+/// Determines the vertical alignment of the content within the <see cref="Stack"/>.
 /// </summary>
-public enum StackPanelVerticalAlignment
+public enum StackVerticalAlignment
 {
     /// <summary>
     /// The content is aligned to the top.